20 Best Things To Do in Haleiwa (+ Top North Shore Attractions!)

 1. Shark cage diving in Haleiwa (likely to sell out – top tour!)

-2. Circle Island tour with few North Shore spots (from Honolulu)
+2. Circle Island tour with a few North Shore spots (from Honolulu)

 3. North Shore surfing lesson (this is for beginners)